agenda

 speaker headshot

-Ian Mulder
+Ian Mulder ArchitectCity of Edmonton

 speaker headshot

-P.Eng (Fire Safety Engineer), Partner LMDG
+Kieran Ager P.Eng (Fire Safety Engineer), Partner LMDGLMDG Code Consultants

 The presentation explores the Grenfell fire incident, including critical failures of the regulatory process, design implementation and building management.
 Discussion topics include a comparison with Canada for the management of legacy risk within existing building stock, competing design objectives (sustainability), cost of life and tolerable risk, and professional responsibility.